Ask a question to find out more

 Before initiating our business or local development activities, we conduct prior, free and informed consultations with stakeholders to meet their legitimate expectations regarding the design and implementation of activities and their participation.

-For industrial projects considered to be at higher risk, we conduct specific studies, Human Rights Impact Assessments (HRIAs), to identify potential negative impacts, recommendations and prevention and mitigation measures, which are translated into concrete action plans.
+For industrial projects considered to be at higher risk, we conduct specific studies, a Human Rights Impact Assessment (HRIA), and a Human Rights Risk Analysis (HRRA), which include a preliminary analysis of the local context and possible engagement of “rightholders”.
+This identifies potential negative impacts, recommendations and prevention and mitigation measures that translate into concrete Action Plans.

 Security